 \section{Introduction}

-Cosmology is a rapidly advancing field thanks to recent progress in instrumentation, numerical simulations and theoretical methods.
-The last few decades have provided a previously inaccessible wealth of data with the advent of large surveys of the cosmic microwave background, galaxy clustering, weak gravitational lensing, clusters and supernovae \citep[see][for recent results and references therein]{wmap3:2006,wmap5:2008}.
-One of the challenges of cosmology is to link the observables which can be derived from these cosmological surveys with the parameters of an underlying cosmological model.
-Another necessary task is to predict the performance of future surveys and future observational probes in order to maximise the potential of planned experiments.
-Existing publicly available computational tools \citep{CMBFAST,CAMB, COSMOMC} are widely used within the cosmological community, yet there does not exist at present a unified tool which considers the low redshift universe and its associated probes.
+Cosmology is a rapidly advancing field thanks to recent progress in instrumentation, numerical simulations, and theoretical methods.
+The last few decades have provided a previously innaccessible wealth of data with the advent of large surveys of the cosmic microwave background, galaxy clustering, cosmic shear, clusters, and supernovae \citep[see][for more recent results and references therein]{wmap3:2006,wmap5:2008}.
+One of the challenges of cosmology is to link the derived observable quantities from these cosmological surveys with the parameters of an underlying cosmological model.
+Another necessary task is to predict the performance of future surveys and future observational probes in order to maximise the potential of future experiments.
+Existing publicly available computational tools \citep{CMBFAST,CAMB, COSMOMC} are widely used within the cosmological community, yet there is at present no a unified tool that considers the low-redshift universe and its associated probes.

-In this paper, we present \ic, a software package to perform interactive cosmological calculations.
-The code can also be used as an engine to perform predictions for any cosmological model and also forms a convenient platform for the development of further cosmological modules.
+In this paper, we present \ic, a software package that performs interactive cosmological calculations.
+The code can also be used as an engine to perform predictions for any cosmological model, and it also forms a convenient platform for developing further cosmological modules.
 With its extensive documentation, it may also serve as a useful resource for teaching and for newcomers in the field of cosmology.